The Urban Child Institute Partnership

 In 2011, RAND began partnering with UCI in order to develop and execute a new strategic vision for the organization—one that hones in on the social and emotional development of young children.
 Although the partnership is ongoing, UCI has already leveraged RAND’s expertise in early childhood education policy analysis and data-driven decisionmaking to

 - Focus its efforts to support the understanding of early childhood issues among key audiences

 - Create new materials like Off To A Good Start, which engages more stakeholders in making a difference on behalf of children in Memphis.

-RAND continues to work side by side with UCI and local leaders in order to translate research into positive community action.
-And as the partnership evolves, its reach and impact is expected to grow as well.
-Future initiatives include
+RAND worked side by side with UCI and local leaders to translate research into positive community action.
+Key activities included:

-- Exploring research questions related to social and emotional well-being of young children: RAND and UCI are delving deeper into critical questions about the home and child care environment, how these factors shape social and emotional development, and how to better support providers in nurturing child development.
+- Exploring research questions related to social and emotional well-being of young children: RAND and UCI delved deeper into critical questions about the home and child care environment, how these factors shape social and emotional development, and how to better support providers in nurturing child development.

-- Continuing support of CANDLE, a large-scale study on early childhood: RAND will continue to support data analysis for UCI’s innovative study on the cognitive, social, and emotional development of young children in Memphis and Shelby County.
+- Supporting CANDLE, a large-scale study on early childhood: RAND supported data analysis for UCI’s innovative study on the cognitive, social, and emotional development of young children in Memphis and Shelby County.